-At the Mary Telfair Women’s Hospital at St. Joseph’s/Candler, we have a Level II Neonatal Intensive Care Unit (NICU) within Candler Hospital with a dedicated team of compassionate, highly-trained staff to care for infants born prematurely, with low birth weights or other difficulties.
+At the Mary Telfair Women’s Hospital at St. Joseph’s/Candler, we have a Level II Neonatal Intensive Care Unit (NICU) within Candler Hospital with a dedicated team of compassionate, highly-trained staff to care for infants born with low birth weights, complications or other difficulties.

 “It can be very distressing to have a baby and then the baby has to come up here,” says Lisa Loadholt, BSN, RN, resource coordinator and staff nurse in the NICU.
 “We try to make parents feel comfortable, reassured and confident in our care.”

-The NICU/Special Care Nursery cares for babies born as early as 28 weeks and up to 41 weeks, Loadholt says.
+The NICU/Special Care Nursery cares for mildly ill babies, Loadholt says.
 We also care for newborns that have to return to the hospital for additional therapy or treatment of medical conditions, such as jaundice.
 Babies that have to be readmitted for infectious issues are treated in Candler Hospital’s pediatric unit, The Children’s Place, to reduce the risk of spreading anything to other babies in the NICU.

 Whether it’s unexpected or planned as a precaution, the NICU/Special Care Nursery staff wants mom and dad to feel as comfortable as possible while we care for their baby.
 Here are some commonly asked questions in the event your baby requires a NICU/Special Care Nursery stay.

 Who are the people working in the NICU?